 Academic Advisors: Each new student is assigned to an academic advisor upon enrollment at Millsaps.
 After filing a formal declaration of major, students are assigned to an advisor in their major area/s.

-Academic Support Services: The Director of Academic Support Services supports students with academic advising, registration, requests for withdrawal or leave of absence, and any other issues related to academic success at Millsaps.
+Academic Support Services: The Assistant Dean for Support Services supports students with academic advising, registration, requests for withdrawal or leave of absence, and any other issues related to academic success at Millsaps.
 Students needing assistance locating academic support should start with this office.

 Post Office: Students can buy stamps, mail packages, and send express mail through the on-campus Post Office on the 1st floor of the Campbell College Center.